 Pulling on the leash

-To train how long should i walk my dog patiently alongside me, treat training a rescue is often the best method.
+To train how long should I walk my dog patiently alongside me, treat training a rescue is often the best method.
 Each time your dog is walking, how you want them to, reward them with a treat.

-If they are struggling with this concept, standstill each time he tries to pull, and when he stops pulling, reward him.
+If they are struggling with this concept, standstill each time he tries to pull, and when he stops puldling, reward him.
 For more tips on loose-leash training, check out How to Stop Your Dog From Pulling on Leash.

 Jumping up